-We have previously audited the financial statements of the Municipal Water District of Orange County for the year ended June 30, 2022, and we expressed an unmodified audit opinion on those audited financial statements in our report dated November 2, 2022.
+We have previously audited the Municipal Water District of Orange County's 2023 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated December 7, 2023.
 In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2023, is consistent, in all material respects, with the audited financial statements from which it has been derived.